Making Hand Washing for Kids Fun

 Making sure your children wash their hands with soap and water for the recommended 20 seconds is important to help prevent the spread of germs.
 One good trick is to get into the habit of singing a song while your children wash their hands.
 When they’ve finished singing they will know they’ve washed their hands for the right amount of time.
 The great thing about this method is your children can take it anywhere with them - at school, at a friend’s house and in any public restrooms.

 Make it child-friendly

-Set up a child-friendly hand washing station at home with a stool and Lysol® hand wash.
+Set up a child-friendly hand washing station at home with a stool and a good antibacterial soap.
 The easier it is for your children to wash their hands, the less of a chore it will seem.
 Let your child choose their own supplies, like a special towel for drying their hands afterwards, so that they can really take pride in washing their hands all by themselves.